cyphar/heisig-rtk-index/README.md

    don't appear to exist in other Kanji).
 However it's still an innacuracy in the book's teaching.

+ * The "birdhouse" primitive (⿱爫冖) is rendered as though it was "schoolhouse" (𰃮 =⿱𭕄冖).

+ * The primitive 屯 ("earthworm") is also present as "barracks" in frame 2189.

 ### What about RtK-3? ###

 At some point I will take a look at creating an index for the third volume of